huyhoang1001/async-telemetry-gateway/blog.md

 - **Completion**: Tasks exit their main loops and return from spawned functions

 `Notify` provides zero-overhead signaling—no memory allocation, no message serialization, just a simple atomic flag that wakes all waiters instantly.

+**Notification Lifecycle and Wakeup Semantics**

+`Notify` has stateless lifecycle semantics optimized for coordination events:

+- **Persistent object**: `Notify` instances don't have senders/receivers—they're persistent coordination points
+- **Waiter registration**: `notify.notified()` returns a future that completes when signaled.
+Multiple tasks can wait simultaneously
+- **Signal delivery**:
+  - `notify_one()`: Wakes exactly one waiting task (FIFO order)
+  - `notify_waiters()`: Wakes ALL currently waiting tasks simultaneously
+  - Signals are not queued—if no tasks are waiting, the signal is lost
+- **No message persistence**: Unlike channels, `Notify` doesn't store signals.
+Tasks must be waiting before the signal is sent
+- **Reusable**: After signaling, the same `Notify` can be used for future coordination events
+- **Drop behavior**: When `Notify` drops, all waiting `notified()` futures are cancelled

+This design makes `Notify` perfect for one-time coordination events like shutdown, where you need to wake multiple tasks simultaneously without message overhead.

 **Structured Concurrency with `JoinSet`**